 BZR shall cease any and all activities related to the development of the Products; and

-Walkin shall be the owner of the full right, title and interest in and to the BZR Rights.
+Walkin shall be the owner of the full right, title and interest in and to the BZR Right only for use to further develop and support the Game..

+BZR shall promptly make available to Walkin all Deliverables and/or the Products or any element thereto then existing via the projects version control system;

 Walkin shall have the right to exploit the Concept in any manner;

-BZR shall not have the right to use the Deliverables and/or the Products or any element thereto or to exploit the Concept in any manner without Walkin’s prior approval;
+BZR shall not have the right to use the Deliverables and/or the Products or any element thereto or to exploit the Concept as defined in the attached design document provided by Walkin Games Inc. in any manner without Walkin’s prior approval;

-In all cases, BZR shall reimburse the Co-development Fee already paid by Walkin.

 No limitation.
 Save as otherwise provided above, nothing in this section shall be construed to limit or impair any other rights or remedies of the parties under this Agreement (especially Section 9) or at law or in equity by reason of any breach by a Party of this Agreement.